 Gowalla was my second ever programming job interview.
 The first company I interviewed for asked me to whiteboard (which I didn’t know was even a thing) and afterwards I got treated to a heart-to-heart which involved the words “you do not know how to program”.
 Fun times!

 I worked at Gowalla until Facebook aqui-hired the design team and I was left sitting on my behind.
 I ended up getting a remote job working for Heroku happily ever after.
-5 plus years and going strong.

 “So Richard, what would you say you do here”.